Ram Setu (film)

 Ram Setu is a 2022 Indian Hindi-language action-adventure film directed by Abhishek Sharma.
 The film stars Akshay Kumar, Jacqueline Fernandez, Nushrratt Bharuccha and Satyadev and follows an archaeologist who is investigating the nature of Ram Setu (known as Adam's Bridge in English).

 The film was announced in November 2020 with principal photography commencing in Mumbai on 30 March 2021.
 Production suffered setbacks and delays amid the COVID-19 pandemic.
 Filming resumed in October 2021 and wrapped in January 2022 taking place near Ooty, Gujarat, Daman and Diu, Maldives and Mumbai.

-Ram Setu was theatrically released on 25 October 2022, coinciding with Diwali and received negative reviews from critics.
+Ram Setu was theatrically released on 25 October 2022, coinciding with Diwali and received mixed reviews from critics.